KShebek/cbe504/main.typ

 $ X_j equiv ("moles of " A_j "reacted")/("moles of " A_j "fed"). $
 For a reaction taking place in a constant-volume reactor like a flask,
 $ X_j = ([A_j]_0 - [A_j])/[A_j]_0. $
-For a differential reactor where reagents are flowed through a bed of catalyst, one will use molar flow rates in place of concentrations.
+For a differential reactor where reagents are flowed through a bed of catalyst, it is oftentime more natural to use molar flow rates in place of concentrations.
-The differential reactor is analogous to an initial rate experiment, as it  allows the practitioner to measure $r$ in a regime where $conc("A") approx conc("A")_0$ and $conc("B") approx conc("B")_0$ since the conversion of starting reagents is infinitesimally small.
+The differential reactor is analogous to an initial rate experiment, as it  allows the practitioner to measure $r$ in a regime where the consumption of starting reagents is near-infinitesimal.

 == Integrated Rate Expressions <integrated-rate-expressions>